 Selling and Marketing Expenses.
-We had no selling and marketing expenses during the 2007, 2006, and 2005 fiscal years.
+We had no selling and marketing expenses during the 2008, 2007, and 2006 fiscal years.
 We anticipate that we will begin to incur sales and marketing expenses when we file an NDA for CPP-109, in order to develop a sales organization to market CPP-109 and other products we may develop upon the receipt of required approvals.

 General and Administrative Expenses.
-General and administrative expenses were \$2,036,470, \$1,815,183, and \$491,653, respectively, for the years ended December 31, 2007, 2006, and 2005.
-Included in general and administrative expenses in each of these years was stock-based compensation expense of \$191,236, \$876,090, and \$291,750, respectively.
-General and administrative expenses includes, among other expenses, office expenses, legal, accounting and consulting fees and travel expenses for our employees, consultants and members of our Scientific Advisory Board.
+General and administrative expenses were \$2,183,504, \$1,986,470, and \$1,815,183, respectively, for the years ended December 31, 2008, 2007, and 2006.
+Included in general and administrative expenses in each of these years was stock-based compensation expense of \$259,279, \$191,236, and \$876,090, respectively.
+General and administrative expenses includes, among other expenses, office expenses, legal, accounting and consulting fees and travel expenses for our administrative employees, consultants and members of our Scientific Advisory Board.
+The increase in general and administrative expenses for the year ended December 31, 2007 is primarily due to increases in payroll expenses, benefits, depreciation and professional fees.
 The increase in general and administrative expenses for the year ended December 31, 2007 from the year ended December 31, 2006 is primarily due to the addition of several executives in early 2007 that were not previously employees and the administrative expenses related to our being a publicly held entity commencing in November 2006.
 These increased expenditures were partially offset by a decrease in stock-based compensation expense.
 We expect general and administrative efforts to further increase in future periods as we incur general non-research expenses relating to the monitoring and oversight of our clinical trials and otherwise expend funds to continue to develop our business as described herein.